Sam & Sammie say ...... "It's COOL to be in SCHOOL!"

 The Government has implemented new legislation effective from 1st September 2013 which means that no requests for holidays can be authorised except in exceptional circumstances.

-If you take your child on holiday during term time, without the authorisation of the Head Teacher, the Head Teacher will make a request to the Local Authority to issue a Fixed Penalty Notice.
+If you take your child on holiday during term time, without the authorisation of the Principal, the Principal will make a request to the Local Authority to issue a Fixed Penalty Notice.
 If a Fixed Penalty Notice is issued, the penalty is £60 per child, per parent/carer when the payment is made within 21 days, after 28 days it will increase to £120.
 Failure to pay within 28 days will result in a summons to appear before the Magistrates Court on the grounds that the parent/carer has failed to secure their child’s regular attendance at school.
-Please note that a separate Fixed Penalty Notice will be issued to each parent for each child and all monies are payable to the Local Authority.
+Please note that a separate Fixed Penalty Notice will be issued to each parent/carer for each child and all monies are payable to the Local Authority.